Anton-ai111/AntoxGrabber/README.md

 ## Installation and Usage

-Dystopia is better installed and used on Kali Linux:
+Antox is better installed and used on Kali Linux:
 ```
 git clone https://github.com/3ct0s/Dystopia-c2
 cd ./Dystopia-c2